 When you make a list like this, you have to be careful not to rig it too precisely to the statistics of the player in question.
 In this case, Garvey finished significantly ahead of these four benchmarks (he had 272 HR, 1,308 RBI, 2,599 hits, and a .294 BA).

-Garvey’s 19th Chance
+Garvey’s 20th Chance at Cooperstown

-Searching the internet for some nuggets for this piece, I can’t find a quote of Garvey expressing bitterness.
-He’s said that he’s “disappointed” but that’s about it.
-In an interview he did a couple of years ago with Christopher Russo on MLB Network’s High Heat, he made his case, rattling off his accomplishments, almost as if he were a politician running for office.
-He also said he was happy that there were 8 other players on the “Modern Baseball” ballot.
+He also said he was happy that there were eight other players on the “Modern Baseball” ballot (voted on in December 2019).
 In addition to noting that former MLB Executive Director Marvin Miller should have been in the Hall of Fame “a long time ago,” he went on to say that “any one of the guys, I think, should have a great chance to be in the Hall of Fame.”

 Another Stacked Hall of Fame Ballot

-This last line is so important.
-Just as it was two years ago, there are ten people on the ballot (nine players and Miller).
-Every single one of them has an excellent case to be in the Hall of Fame.
-If any single one of them are inducted, they will do honor to the club they’re joining.
-There will be 16 members of the Modern Baseball Committee who will be tasked with voting for no more than four out of these ten men.
+If any one of them is inducted, they will do honor to the club they’re joining.
+There will be 16 members of the Modern Baseball Committee who will be tasked with voting for no more than three out of these eight men.
 Among these 16 members, there will be Hall of Fame players, managers, and executives; there will be a couple of well-respected long-time media members; there will be some current baseball executives who are not in the Hall.
 Each of these 16 voters has a very difficult decision.

-Garvey’s WAR is low, uncomfortably so, but WAR is just a guidepost that points us towards further study.
-Garvey’s overall career statistics are not what I’m sure he thought he’d finish his career with.
-The question is how do you measure what WAR doesn’t.
-How do you measure the All-Star performances, the October performances, the MVP trophy, and his consecutive games streak?
-Another Bill James invention, the “Hall of Fame monitor,” gives him 131 “points” which, based on past inductees, should have made him a virtual cinch.
+Another Bill James invention, the “Hall of Fame monitor,” gives him 131 “points,” which, based on past inductees, should have made him a virtual cinch.
 But it’s important to note that James’ points system attempts to assess “how likely (not how deserving) a player is to make the Hall of Fame.”
 The Hall of Fame monitor gives credit for accolades; WAR has no use for them.

 A Plea from a Dodgers Fan